 There was a wonderful period in the late 1970s when most of the important typefaces where owned by, or under exclusive license to, Harris Intertype, Mergenthaler, and Monotype, so the growing new companies simply copied these fonts and renamed them.
 Phototypesetters like ourselves had to keep conversion lists so they'd know when a customer asked for "Toms Roman," he'd been dealing with a Compugraphic system.
 The same type would be called "London" on a GSI or Singer machine, or "Times Roman" on a Mergenthaler.
 The fonts were about as similar as anyone could make them, but the serif on the descender of a letter like Q might be longer or shorter, to justify this outright theft of type styles by claiming that they were unique new faces.

 By the late 1970s, Photon was seeing its markets erode.
 According to the book, Words Into Type, (Prentice Hall 1974) "by 1972 over 100 machines to set type photographically were on the market".
-Photon responded by launching a crash program to develop a low cost machine to be called the Pacesetter and by entering into an agreement to market as a Photon 7000, the new CRT machine being developed by Autologic, in California.
+Photon responded by launching a crash program to develop a low cost machine to be called the Pacesetter and by marketing the Photon 7000, a CRT machine developed for Photon by another firm.

 The Pacesetter was a very fine electro-mechanical machine, potentially a major threat to the Mergenthaler and Singer machines.
 But its crash program was a very expensive way to develop anything.
 The machines were late coming out.
 In desperation, some were shipped as late as the end of January 1974 with December packing slips so the sales could be credited to the last quarter of 1973.
 One technician described them as "going out with wires hanging out of them."
 The local sales and servicing offices were promptly swamped with problems that should have been solved at the factory.
 There weren't any spare parts, so they'd cannibalize the first machines rejected by angry buyers, to try to keep, or get, the others running.
 Within the year Photon had closed its doors.
 But some of the Pacesetters had long, useful lives.